ekamperi/ekamperi.github.io/_posts/2019-07-23-adversarial-attacks.md

 categories: jekyll update
 ---

-I'm studying adversarial attacks on neural networks.
-These attacks are grouped into targeted, where a legitimate input is changed by some imperceptible amount and the new input is miss-classified by the network.
+"Adversarial" means involving or characterized by conflict or opposition.
+In the context of neural networks, "adversarial examples" refer to specially crafted inputs whose purpose is to cause the neural network to misclassify it.
+These examples (or attacks) are grouped into *targeted*, where a legitimate input is changed by some imperceptible amount and the new input is misclassified by the network.
 E.g.

 [![enter image description here][1]][1]

 Source: Goodfellow IJ, Shlens J, Szegedy C. Explaining and Harnessing Adversarial Examples [Internet]. arXiv [stat.ML].
 2014.
 Available from [here](http://arxiv.org/abs/1412.6572).

-And to non-targeted, where you just want to come up with some random input that leads to a specific output, like:
+And to *non-targeted*, where you just want to come up with some random input that leads to a specific output, like:

 [![enter image description here][2]][2]